Keeley Hawes

 Keeley Hawes in Karaoke

-In 2002, the actress played the lead role of Kitty Butler in the erotic drama "Tipping the Velvet" and also began starring in the spy series "Spooks," playing Zoe Reynolds.
+In 2002, she played the lead role of Kitty Butler in the erotic drama "Tipping the Velvet" and also began starring in the spy series "Spooks," playing Zoe Reynolds.
 Later, she appeared in "Agatha Christie's Marple," and in 2005 was cast as the lead in "Under the Greenwood Tree" as Fancy Day.

 Keeley Hawes in Spooks